New Orleans Saints vs. Atlanta Falcons NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Falcons stats and trends

-- The Falcons have been underdogs by 4.5 points or more seven times this year and covered the spread once.
+- This year, the Falcons have just one against the spread win in seven games as an underdog of 4.5 points or more.

-- Atlanta's games this year have gone over the point total six times in 16 opportunities (37.5%).
+- Atlanta has gone over the point total in 37.5% of its opportunities this year (six times over 16 games with a set point total).

-- The Falcons rack up 18.3 points per game, comparable to the 19.7 the Saints surrender.
+- The Falcons score 18.3 points per game, comparable to the 19.7 the Saints surrender.

-- Atlanta is 4-4 against the spread and 6-2 overall when the team puts up more than 19.7 points.
+- Atlanta is 4-4 against the spread and 6-2 overall in games when it records more than 19.7 points.

-- In games that Atlanta piles up over 322.1 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Atlanta picks up over 322.1 yards, the team is 3-4 against the spread and 4-3 overall.

-- This year the Falcons have turned the ball over 23 times, one more than the Saints' takeaways (22).
+- This season the Falcons have turned the ball over 23 times, one more than the Saints' takeaways (22).

 Home and road insights

-- Atlanta has one win against the spread, and is 2-5 overall, at home this year.
+- At home this season, Atlanta has one win against the spread and is 2-5 overall.

-- This year, in seven home games, Atlanta has hit the over twice.
+- This season, in seven home games, Atlanta has gone over the total twice.

-- New Orleans is 5-3 against the spread, and 5-3 overall, on the road.
+- In away games, New Orleans is 5-3 against the spread, and 5-3 overall.

-- The Saints have one win ATS (1-1) as 4.5-point favorites or more on the road.
+- Away from home, the Saints have one win ATS (1-1) as 4.5-point favorites or more.

-- New Orleans has gone over the total in three of eight road games this season.
+- This year, in three of eight away games New Orleans has hit the over.

 Powered by Data Skrive.